How to Restrict WordPress Content to Paid Members

 Now, select the Subscription Length.
 This is how many payments you want to collect from the user:

-The first option renews the subscription indefinitely until the member logs into their account and cancels the subscription.
+The first option renews the subscription indefinitely until the member logs into their account and cancels it.
 This is what you will want for most membership websites.

 The second option is for when you want to create an EMI system where the user pays a fixed number of installments till they own the product.
 This option is well-suited for high-end courses.
 In addition, you can use this option to allow your users to make easy monthly payments.